HowieHye/Attention-Enriched-Deep-Learning-Model-for-Breast-Tumor-Segmentation/README.md

 The codes in this repository are based on our work presented in the paper <a href="https://arxiv.org/abs/1910.08978">Attention Enriched Deep Learning Model for Breast Tumor Segmentation in Ultrasound Images</a>.

-An important avenue for improved performance of data-driven models is by incorporating prior domain-specific knowledge.
+An important avenue for improved performance of data-driven models is via incorporating prior domain-specific knowledge.
 Incorporating prior knowledge in deep models for breast cancer detection is challenging, because unlike other medical organs—such as the kidney or the heart, whose features naturally lend themselves to the application of shape or boundary priors—breast tumors have large variability in shape and boundaries from case to case.
 Extracting other priors in the form of curvature, texture, intensity, or number of regions for breast tumors is also not an option.

 In this work, we propose a new approach to integrating visual saliency into a deep learning model for breast tumor segmentation in ultrasound images.
 Visual saliency refers to image maps containing regions that are more likely to attract radiologists’ visual attention.
 The proposed approach introduces attention blocks into a
 U-Net architecture and learns feature representations that prioritize spatial regions with high saliency levels.
 The validation results indicate increased accuracy for tumor segmentation relative to models without salient attention layers.